SystemsCyber/UTHP/Testing/README.md

 ### 1. Set up the physcial testing space

-Start by turning on the two battery chargers, then turn on both red safety switches on both the Cascadia and the Brake Board.
+Start by turning on the two battery chargers, then turn on both red safety switches on both the Cascadia and the Brake Board, which are reprentative heavy vehicle systems.

 Then, make sure to charge the UTHP capacitors for safe-shutdown tests for at least 5 minutes, by plugging in the blue DSUB-15 connector (also referenced as the Brake Board in this document):